-Hungary: EC approval increased the cost of NPP Paks expansion30.
-March 2017. / SEE Energy News
+Hungary: EC approval increased the cost of NPP Paks expansion, SEE Energy News

 Hungarian Minister of Economy Mihaly Varga said that over 32 million euros has been allocated to this year’s budget for the preparations for the expansion of Hungary’s sole nuclear power plant Paks, but, according to him, the recent approval of the project by the European Commission (EC) could lead to increase in costs.